michel-iwaniec/bb-studio/README.md

 And a more optimized board with all logic squeezed into a 32-macrocell CPLD.

-The specifications for this mapper should be finalized by the end of 2024, with boards being available in 2025.
+The specifications for this mapper should be finalized in early 2025, with boards being available later this year.

 ## Something isn't working!
 How do I report it?

 Please use the issue tracker on this github page... but only if the bug is specific to BB Studio rather than GB Studio :)

+## How do I support this development?

+Like GB Studio, BB Studio will always be free and open-source.
+But donations are much appreciated.

+If you have money to spare, you can support Chris Maltby, the original creator of GB Studio on his Patreon page at https://www.patreon.com/c/gbstudiodev/

+If you have even more money to spare after that, I also have a Patreon page at https://www.patreon.com/c/RetroCoding